Bullingdon Club: Cultural references

 A fictional Oxford dining society inspired by clubs like the Bullingdon forms the basis of the play Posh by Laura Wade, staged in April 2010 at the Royal Court Theatre, London.
 Membership of the club while still a student is depicted in the play as giving a student admission to a secret and corrupt network of influence within the Tory Party later in life.
 The play was later adapted into the 2014 film The Riot Club.

 The TV series Peep Show referenced the Bullingdon Club in the first episode of its final series.

 The 2022 Netflix series Anatomy of a Scandal, based on a novel of the same name by Sarah Vaughan, used the Bullingdon Club as inspiration for the fictional club featured within the story.
 The fictional club is known as 'the Libertines'.

 In one episode of Frasier, characters Frasier Crane and Alan Cornwall talk about how they tried to join the Bullingdon Club during their Oxford days, but their plans were cut short when after getting blackout drunk, they snuck into the library and tried to steal Oscar Wilde's walking stick, only to end up getting tackled by a group of librarians and forever banned from the club.

+In the HBO series Industry, the third and fourth series character Sir Henry Muck (played by Kit Harington) is portrayed as a member of the Bullingdon Club, and on occasional bouts of misbehavior, there are cries of "Buller Buller Buller!"; his character is shown to have strong connections through the club.